alphagov/govuk-frontend/src/date-input/README.md

       "id": "dob",
       "name": "dob",
       "fieldset": {
+        "legend": {
-        "legendText": "What is your date of birth?"
+          "text": "What is your date of birth?"
+        }
       },
       "hint": {
         "text": "For example, 31 3 1980"